UniMath/agda-unimath/src/linear-algebra/finite-sequences-on-rings.lagda.md

   zero-fin-sequence-type-Ring n i = zero-Ring R
 ```

-### Pointwise addition of finite sequences on a ring
+### Pointwise addition of finite sequences in a ring

 ```agda
 module _